settylab/atac_metacell_utilities/README.md

 To ensure the project runs smoothly, an `renv.lock` file is included under the `envs/` directory.
 Using the [`renv` package](https://rstudio.github.io/renv/index.html) makes it easy to distribute the required packages and their correct versions.

 If `renv` is not yet installed, run:

 ```
 snakemake --cores 1 renv_install --config renv_loc="path/to/user/R/library"
 ```
+**NOTE:** `--cores` can tell `snakemake` how many cores are available for use.
+It will automatically run the jobs in parallel, if possible.

 This will run the `snakemake` rule that will:
 1. Load the R module